deephaven/examples/fit/README.md

 For more details on making the install persist between sessions, see [How to install Python packages](https://github.com/deephaven/deephaven.io/blob/main/core/docs/how-to-guides/install-python-packages.md).

-Note: YMMV (Your mileage may vary) if using a fit file which reports different data types.
-It appears that different sensors can report different data.
+Note: Your mileage may vary if using a `.fit` file which reports different data types.
+Different sensors can report different data.
 In the example here, both GPS and heart rate monitor data is intertwined.

 ## Advanced challenge

-Some of the most interesting use cases for this data are to be able to correlate the data with other sources of interest to you.
+Some of the most interesting use cases for this data are to correlate the data with other sources of interest to you.

-The first step is importing many fit files to compare:
+The first step is importing many `.fit` files to compare:

-* Today's heart rate with last month's heart rate.
+- Today's heart rate with last month's heart rate.
-* average heart rate last week/month
+- Average heart rate last week/month.
-* heart rate at different points during the day (morning, lunch, bedtime)
+- Heart rate at different points during the day (morning, lunch, bedtime).
-* correlate live heart rate data, with past heart rate data from your fit files: see`tickingHeartRate` for ideas on getting started with live heart rate data.
+- Correlate live heart rate data with past heart rate data from your `.fit` files: see [`tickingHeartRate`](../tickingHeartRate/README.md) for ideas on getting started with live heart rate data.

 For more insight, correlate this data with:

-* diet macro nutrients - do you run faster when you have more protein?
+- diet macro nutrients - do you run faster when you have more protein?
-* sleep patterns - is heart rate affected by the amount of sleep you have had?
+- sleep patterns - is heart rate affected by your amount of sleep?
-* weather (temperature, wind chill, humidity)
+- weather - temperature, wind chill, humidity, etc.
-* confirming health improvements - do you see positive gains in heart health over time
+- health improvements - do you see positive gains in heart health over time?

 # Source and License